Neutron Network

 A few OpenStack deployment methods exist, such as Maas, Mirantis Fuel, Kickstack, and Packstack.
 They all have their advantages and disadvantages.
 Packstack suits small deployments, Proof of Concepts, and other test environments.
 It’s a simple Puppet-based installer.
 It uses SSH to connect to the nodes and invokes a puppet run to install OpenStack.

 Additional configurations can be passed to Packstack via an answer file.
 As part of the Packstack run, a file called keystonerc_admin is created.
 Keystone is the identity management component of OpenStack.
-Each component in OpenStack registers with Keystone.
-It’s easier to source the file than those values in the source file are automatically placed in the shell environment.
+Each element in OpenStack registers with Keystone.
+It’s easier to source the file than those values in the source file, which are automatically placed in the shell environment.

 Cat this file to see its content and get the login credentials.
 You will need this information to authenticate and interact with OpenStack.